 Secure mobile devices and BYOD

 To mitigate the risks associated with Bring Your Own Device (BYOD) and to guarantee compliance with a zero trust architecture, security standards must be both practical and actionable when it comes to mobile devices.
-Without a method to enforce your business's mobile device policies, your organization will continue to lack the fundamental security necessary to protect against credential-based attacks.
+Without a method to enforce your business's mobile device policies, your organization will continue to lack the fundamental security necessary to protect against password-based attacks.

 We have a mobile device security checklist, which will help you ensure that only secure mobile devices can access company resources.